Jeklah/echoes_rpg/README.md

 3. **Explore Dungeons**: Navigate procedurally generated levels
 4. **Manage Resources**: Balance health, abilities, and inventory space
 5. **Progress**: Level up and find better equipment to tackle harder challenges

+### Using the GUI Interface (Windows)
+1. **Navigating the Inventory Screen**:
+   - Press `I` to open/close the inventory screen
+   - Use number keys `1-9` to quickly equip items
+   - Click the "Equip" button next to equipment items
+   - Click the "Use" button next to consumables
+   - Equipped items are highlighted in green with [Equipped] tag
+   - Close with `ESC`, `I`, or the "Close Inventory" button
+   - Hover over items for additional information (tooltip)

+2. **Using the Character Screen**:
+   - Press `C` to open/close the character screen
+   - View detailed character stats and attributes
+   - See all equipped items and their bonuses
+   - Close with `ESC`, `C`, or the "Close Character Screen" button

+3. **Message Log System**:
+   - Press `M` to toggle the full message log display
+   - Recent messages appear at the bottom of the screen
+   - Different message types use different colors
+   - Combat messages, item pickups, and game events are all recorded

 ### Character Classes
 - **Warrior**: High health and physical damage, defensive abilities